Welcome to the academic homepage of

 Saint Louis University

-I am interested in the cultural and material history of late antique Christianity in the eastern Mediterranean.
+I am interested in the intellectual, cultural and material histories of late antique Christianity in the eastern Mediterranean.
 I specialize in the scholarly practices of Greek-speaking Christians, in particular the exegetical cultures that emerged around the Christian Bible.
-I also study Greek manuscripts and am currently editing two recensions of a fifth century Antiochene handbook on the Bible.
+I also work with Greek manuscripts.

 I welcome doctoral students who wish to do textual scholarship and/or locate Christian intellectual discourses within the wider social and cultural worlds of late antiquity.
 Students interested in re-examining how we we narrate the history of biblical interpretation and Christology are especially welcome.